Trackage/traipse/README.md

 There is a huge fragmentation of tools and approaches in R for tracking, see the Spatio-Temporal Task View section for examples.

+We would like to have a simple core package to provide the most commonly used metrics.
+We assume `geodist` and `geosphere` as good examples of core packages for the underlying tool.

+E.g. `amt` is among the best of the best tracking packages, but imports many monolithic packages as well.

 Collect needed functions in this package that are as fast as possible, and very lightweight, no classes or complications or external libraries.